edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

 2. Open the [configuration.toml](../../cmd/res/configuration.toml) file using your preferred text editor.

-3. Make sure `path` is set to match `SecretPath` in `camera.toml`.
+3. Make sure `path` is set to match `SecretName` in `camera.toml`.
 In the sample below, it is `"credentials001"`.
 If you have multiple cameras, make sure the secret paths match.

 4. Under `path`, set `username` and `password` to your camera credentials.
 If you have multiple cameras copy the `Writable.InsecureSecrets` section and edit to include the new information.